What We Know (and Don't) About the New Canada Strong Fund

 Share:

-When Prime Minister Mark Carney unveiled the Canada Strong Fund in late April,1 he framed it as a way to help finance the country’s next generation of growth.
 Not all details of the fund are yet known, but Canadians are expected to have a chance to invest alongside the government and private capital in sectors such as energy, infrastructure, agriculture and critical minerals.

 While the prime minister has compared the sovereign wealth fund to Norway’s Government Pension Fund Global, the federal government hasn’t revealed too many details on how it will work.
 Here’s a breakdown of what we know and what questions we’d like answered.